Kequc/passage-rpc/README.md

 ## Errors

-When you want to deliver an error the following error fields are delivered across the network, `message` `name` `code` `data`.
+When you return an error from the server the following error fields are delivered across the network, `message` `name` `code` `data`.
 The data field can be any additional information you would like to include, but must be stringifiable into JSON.

 There are some errors the library itself returns.
 The errors you should occasionally expect are.